Haremal/Out-Of-Code-Origin/README.md

 How to install:
-- download and install minecraft
+- download origins mod and this mod: https://www.curseforge.com/minecraft/mc-mods/nan-setter
-- download origins mod and put in your mods folder
+- put them in the mods folder
-- download the Out Of Code Origin zip file
+- download the Out-Of-Code-Origin.zip file
-- put the folder from the zip file in the datapacks folder of your world
+- put the Out-Of-Code-Origin folder from the zip file in the datapacks folder of your world
-- take the resource pack from the datapack folder and put it in your resource packs folder
+- put the Corr-Resource-Pack.zip from the datapack folder to the resourcepacks folder
+- load the game and turn the resource pack on
 - have fun!